Impulse-PW/pylutim/README.md

 <b>What is pylutim?</b>
 ===================
-Pylutim is an API wrapper for Lutim (Let's Upload That IMage).
-Pylutim also fills in the gaps by giving you responses when the Lutim server may not have given back data otherwise, making everything more Human-Friendly.
+I liked Lutim so much I wrote pylutim.
+Pylutim is an API wrapper for Lutim (Let's Upload That IMage) made to be Human-Friendly.

 ## Example Usage